 A bounding pulse is a strong and forceful heartbeat felt over one of the arteries in the body.

 A bounding pulse and rapid heart rate both occur in the following conditions or events:

-Your health care provider will perform a physical examination that includes checking your temperature, pulse, rate of breathing, and blood pressure.
-Your heart and circulation will also be examined.
+Your health care provider will do a physical exam that includes checking your temperature, pulse, rate of breathing, and blood pressure.
+Your heart and circulation will also be checked.

 Your provider will ask questions such as: